-- Be proactive with planning, building inspections and code enforcement. - Provide consistent and timely service while positively impacting the health, safety and general welfare. - Provide education to the public concerning planning and development. - Provide statistical information to the Board of Commissioners, County Manager, Board of Adjustment, Planning Board and Historic Properties Committee - Promote economic development and environmental awareness.
+- Be proactive with planning, building inspections and code enforcement. - Provide consistent and timely service while positively impacting the health, safety and general welfare of the community and its citizens. - Provide education to the public concerning planning and development. - Provide statistical information to the Board of Commissioners, County Manager, Board of Adjustment, Planning Board and Historic Preservation Commission - Promote economic development and environmental awareness.